w3th4nds/bcc-compiler/README.md

 # BCC - Bad C Compiler

-**Building a basic C compiler, for educational purposes and bragging rights.**
+**Building a basic C compiler from scratch, for educational purposes and bragging rights.**

 Outputs `x86 64-bit assembly`, nasm & gcc are used from there to create the binary file.